HazenBabcock/android-arduino-bricks/README.md

 * BtMotorControl - Arduino sketch that pairs with BtC.
 * CAD - OpenSCAD drawings.
 * images - Pictures of the project.

+### Issues ###
+The combination of 4 Arduino boards is on the large side.
+The assembled and boxed controller is 13L x 8W x 7H bricks.

 ### Disclaimer ###
 LEGO(R) is a trademark of The LEGO Group of companies which does not sponsor, authorize or endorse this repository.